Service Dog Registration Of America

 • And more!

-While ESAs are covered only by the ACAA and the FHA, PSAs are covered additionally by the ADA, also known as the American’s with Disabilities Act.
-This means that these pets cannot be discriminated against on commercial airlines, housing, or public spaces.
+While ESAs are covered under federal law only by the FHA, PSAs are covered by the FHA, the ACAA, and the ADA, also known as the Americans with Disabilities Act.
+This means a psychiatric service animal cannot be discriminated against on commercial airlines, in housing, or in public spaces.

 The owner of a Psychiatric Service Animal is entitled to bring their pet with them in the airline’s main cabin, live with them in their home, and bring them to appointments, public events, and errands like grocery shopping.